M-Konvalinka/lyft-technical-sample/README.md

 4) Once the packages have installed open up two command prompts.

-5) On the first command prompt cd into \lyft-technical-sample\sever and enter the following command
+5) On the first command prompt, cd into \lyft-technical-sample\sever and enter the following command
     ```
     node server.js
     ```